 Even before the beginning of apartheid in 1948, legislation protected the jobs and wages of white workers and restricted the rights of African, Colored, and Indian workers.
 White workers demanded this racialized protection through radical and violent protests against their employers and the state.
 This was best encapsulated by the infamous slogan “Workers of the World, Unite and Fight for a White South Africa” raised by striking white miners during the Rand Revolt in 1922, a strike that escalated into a full-blown insurrection, which Jeremy Krikler analyzes in his book from 2005.

-Philip Bonner, Jonathan Hyslop and Lucien van der Walt, “Rethinking Worlds of Labour: Southern African Labour History in International Context,” in Global Histories of Work, ed.
-Andreas Eckert
+Philip Bonner, Jonathan Hyslop and Lucien van der Walt, “Rethinking Worlds of Labour: Southern African Labour History in International Context.”
+Global Histories of Work, 2016

 The racial division of labor was not a peculiarly South Africa phenomenon.
 Philip Bonner, Jonathan Hyslop, and Lucien van der Walt emphasize that the struggles and organizational form of labor in South Africa were influenced by regional and transnational migration patterns.